jorgenhenrichsen/TDT4290/README.md

 pip install --user pipenv
 ```

-Now all you need to do is run:
+Now all you need to do is navigate to the project folder and run:
 ```
 pipenv install
 ```